'Blue Jacket'

 Which lies upon the waves as a leaf

-On the flowers of hyacinth."-Richard Aldington
+On the flowers of hyacinth."

-Some of the bright colors may still seem a bit "much" for any naturalistic setting.
+Some of the bright colors may also seem a bit "much" for any naturalistic setting.
 But all things being relative, 'Blue Jacket' is somewhat subtle, in that its bright blues are moderated with a silvery cast at the petal edges & tips.
 Right through the center of the blue is a purple stripe.
-When young the bloom is an eight-inch stalk of dense flowers, but it ages in consecutive years into a foot-tall looser flower that I find becomes increasingly comely & pleasant.
-They may occasionally with age reach 18 inches or so.

 The dwarf rhododendron flowering in the background is an early-blooming Karin Seleger.
 The crocus grass immediately behind the hyacinths is C. korolkowii 'Kiss of Spring,' which is already finished blooming by mid-March when its lingering grass becomes taller.